pippin88/linuxcnc-hardware/README.md

 - PCI / PCIe
 - SPI (where the computer has a native SPI interface, such as Raspberry Pi)

+A mix of different interfaces can be used.
+For example, a combination of ethercat for servo drives, and parallel port for additional General Purpose Inputs / Outputs (GPIO)

+Some of these solutions are usable for all aspects of hardware interfacing, and some have specific roles (e.g. non-realtime GPIO, for an operator inferface).

 ## Parallel Port
 Using onboard motherboard parallel port, or a PCI/PCIe parallel port card.